 In almost every case, captives are started because of a general dissatisfaction with existing insurance coverage or costs.
-The advantages are in these areas: Insurance, Commercial, Financial, and Tax.
-Insurance
+Most of the advantages are found in these areas: Insurance, Commercial, Financial, and Tax.

 A captive can provide insurance for risks which may not be normally insurable.
-For example, there is limited insurance available in the areas of strikes, product recall, patent suits, etc. Loss experience is based on the company's experience rather than being averaged with others that have less stringent controls and are therefore more prone to claims.
+For example, there is limited insurance available in the areas of strikes, product recall, patent suits, etc. It is all based on the company's experience, rather than being averaged with other company's that have less stringent controls and are therefore more prone to claims.

-Reduction of insurance costs is available as there is no sales force, claims administration group or other overhead to pay for.
-Insurance company direct costs can run up to 50% compared to around 5% for captives.
-Insurance income is earned on premiums because ceding commissions from reinsurance companies, inure to the captive rather than to an outside insurance company.
+Without any sales force, claims administration group or other overhead, insurance costs are consequently much less, as direct costs for insurance companies can run up to 50% compared to 5% for captives.
+Similarly, insurance income is earned on premiums from ceding commissions to reinsurance companies and giving to the captive rather than to an outside insurance company.

-Captives provide the opportunity for converting specific reserves to insurance costs at the parent level thus converting posttax reserves to pretax expenses.
-Examples of this could be for building reserves for potential product liability or a subsidiary’s potential debt, or for providing guarantees, etc.
+Captives provide the opportunity for converting specific reserves to insurance costs at the parent level, thus converting post-tax reserves to pre-tax expenses.
+(Examples of this could be for building reserves for potential product liability, a subsidiary’s potential debt or for providing guarantees, etc.).

 The ability to lower costs derived from the realistic evaluation of exposure vis-à-vis existing premium/risk expenses is available.
 The ability to transfer normally nonconvertible funds for exchange control purposes to a subsidiary as a genuine risk financing measure is generally available.

-The improvement of cash flow is available using a Captive as in the case of claims where the Captive has use of funds until the claim is settled.
-In the case of reinsurance, premiums are paid quarterly in arrears instead of yearly in advance as for normal insurance.
+The improvement of cash flow by using a captive in the case of claims, where the captive has use of funds until the claim is settled.
+In the case of reinsurance, premiums are paid quarterly in arrears, instead of yearly in advance as for normal insurance.

-Premium expense is generally deductible at the parent level, but income earned on investment at the captive level is not taxable.
-Special rules apply for U.S. and Canadian companies.
-The lack of regulation of investments at the Captive level mean funds could, with prudence, be used to finance the needs of sister companies.
+Premium expense is generally deductible at the parent level, but income earned on investment at the captive level is not taxable (special rules apply for U.S. and Canadian companies).
+The lack of regulation of investments at the captive level mean funds can, with prudence, be used to finance the needs of sister companies.

 Captive reserves may be invested in the money markets.
-Loans may be made to provide funding capital for the Captive.
+Loans may be made to provide funding capital for the captive.
 Loans can be made to provide premiums which have to be paid in advance.
-Loans for claims payments may be made where assets are temporarily not available in the Captive or the Captive is involved in legal action.
+Loans for claims payments may be made where assets are temporarily not available in the captive or if the captive is involved in legal action.

-New banking relationships are available with the Captive and new business can be obtained.
-Access to reinsurance companies as possible clients may become possible and added service may be offered to existing clients.
-Possible foreign exchange dealings are feasible; e.g., premiums, claims, or reinsurance.
-Security custodianship of investment is available.
+New banking relationships are available with the captive and new business can be obtained.
+Access to reinsurance companies as possible clients may become possible and added services may be offered to existing clients.
+Possible foreign exchange dealings are feasible (e.g. premiums, claims, or reinsurance).
+Security custodianship of investment is also available.